jbeansp/mipl-mesh-converter/README.md

 ### Notes:
 * Texture images in .rgb format should be in the same directory as the input .pfb or .iv mesh.
 The .rgb images will be converted to .png as part of the mesh conversion.
 * The mesh coordinates are left in SAE (x = north, y = east, z = nadir/down).
 The origin of the coordinate frame is defined by the Site frame the rover was in when the imagery for the mesh was taken.
-The Site and Drive of the rover's position is included in the .pfb or .iv mesh's filename by MIPL's EDR filename convention.
+(The Site and Drive of the rover's position is included in the .pfb or .iv mesh's filename, according to MIPL's EDR filename convention.)

 ### Some useful commands:
 If it's running and you want to get inside the container for some reason:<br>